Faithlife/FaithlifeData/docs/index.md

 ## Accessing the database asynchronously

 Every method that has communicates with the database has an asynchronous equivalent, e.g. [`ExecuteAsync()`](Faithlife.Data/DbConnectorCommand/ExecuteAsync.md).
+Before using the asynchronous methods, make sure that your ADO.NET provider actually supports asynchronous I/O.

 ```csharp
 using (var connector = CreateConnector())